Samet-MohamedAmin/genytest/README.md

-# Geny Test
+# GenyTest
+Automatic Test Case Generator for 1.0 Mutation Score [mutation score](https://www.guru99.com/mutation-testing.html#-mutation-score).
-The tool that magically generates test cases to ensure `1.0` [mutation score](https://www.guru99.com/mutation-testing.html#-mutation-score).

-The tool can be configured to work with any test that have incremental score such as coverage tests
+GenyTest is a powerful tool that automates the generation of test cases, aiming to achieve a perfect `1.0` mutation score.
+Designed to work with tests that have incremental scores, such as coverage tests, Geny Test relies on two core technologies:

-The tool is based on 2 technologies:
 - [approval tests](https://approvaltests.com/)
 - [mutation tests](https://en.wikipedia.org/wiki/Mutation_testing)

+Note that this tool can be used with any incremental score test such as coverage tests.

 # Why ?
-Before dealing with a complicated legacy code, we need to ensure that we have the required tests that prevents regressions.
-Coverage tests are not enough.
-With `1.0` mutation score we can modify the code without fear of hidden regression of a code that we don't know.
+When dealing with complex legacy code, it's crucial to have comprehensive tests in place to prevent regressions.
+Coverage tests alone are insufficient.
+A 1.0 mutation score allows for code modification without the fear of hidden regressions in unfamiliar code.
+Automatically generating test cases can be challenging due to the high number of possible test scenarios and the computational resources required.
+Geny Test tackles these challenges with an efficient parallel strategy and a powerful algorithm.

 A function with 4 parameters and 5 possible values each parameter will have `5 ** 4 = 225` testcases.
 And the number of tests can reach thounds easilly if possible values are more than 5.